DC 5235Musculoskeletal System38 CFR § 4.71a, DC 5235, General Rating Formula for Diseases and Injuries of the Spine

 A 0% rating requires: Cervical spine condition diagnosed but with forward flexion greater than 40 degrees, combined range of motion greater than 335 degrees, no muscle spasm, guarding, or localized tenderness, and no vertebral body fracture..
 A 100% rating requires: Unfavorable ankylosis of the entire spine.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for Cervical Strain?
+What happens at the C&P exam for Cervical Strain?

 Get a Personalized Rating Analysis